HatchApps/xavier-help/integrations.md

   views, and to filter or trigger jobs in Senta.

   ::: warning Please note:
-  The Xavier > Senta integration is currently in Beta - please email contact@xavier-analytics.com to enable this feature, and just let us know if you have any issues
+    Xavier and Senta match clients based on their _Xero_ information, so _only_ clients connected _individually_ to Xero in Senta will show in the connected list in Xavier.
+A _practice level_ connection to Xero is not sufficient.
   :::

-  To set up Senta with Xavier, you will need to follow these steps:
+  To set up the integration, you will need to follow these steps:

-  __SENTA:__
-  1. Ensure any clients that you want to link between the two systems need to be linked to Xero for the health score data to be visible in Senta in their "Xero" tab.
+  __IN SENTA:__

-  2. Enable the Xavier integration, by going to _Settings -> General Settings -> Extras_ to toggle on the Xavier integration.
+  1. Enable the Xavier integration, by going to _Settings -> General Settings -> Extras_ to toggle on the Xavier integration.
   This will add the "Xavier Health Score" field to each clients' "Xero" tab, and adds a new "Xavier" integration user.

-  3. Generate an API key in Senta via _Settings -> Users -> Integrations_ that Xavier can use to access Senta.
+  2. Generate an API key in Senta via _Settings -> Users -> Integrations_ that Xavier can use to access Senta.

-  __XAVIER:__

-  4. Return to Xavier and refresh your browser tab that contains Xavier
+  __IN XAVIER:__

-  5. From the Team-level sidebar menu, head to _Configuration -> Integrations -> Senta_ and populate your Senta account URL and API key in the "Connection Credentials" section.
+  3. From the Team-level sidebar menu, head to _Configuration -> Integrations -> Senta_ and populate your Senta account URL and API key in the "Connection Credentials" section.

-  6. Xavier will then do an initial connection to Senta and bring back any Xero-connected clients that it finds.
+  4. When you click 'Link to Senta', Xavier will then do an initial connection to Senta and bring back any Xero-connected clients that it finds.
 These will be shown in a list in the "Senta Clients" section of the integration.
 This section contains a filter for _Found in Xavier_ | _Not Found in Xavier_ | _All_, so you can see any Xero clients you might be missing in Xavier and add them.

-  Please note; Xavier and Senta match clients based on their _Xero_ information, so _only_ clients connected to Xero in Senta will be displayed in this list.
-If a client is not displaying here, check their Xero connection in Senta.

-  Once the connection is complete, Xavier Health Scores for the clients that are matched across the systems will be sent over to Senta, and refreshed on a nightly basis.
+  Once the connection is complete, Xavier Health Scores for the clients that are matched across the systems will be sent over to Senta, and **refreshed on a nightly basis**.
 You will be able to view the scores in the "Xero" tab for each client, and add a Xavier Health Score column to your client list.

   ::: tip
-    Occasionally the health scores can take a little while to show in Senta.
-We're still trying to improve this, but if you can't see the Xavier Health Scores in the Xero tab in Senta right away, try leaving it and checking back the next day.
+    Occasionally the health scores can take a few moments to show in Senta.
+After a short wait, refresh the page in Senta to check.
   :::